astra-vision/astra-vision.github.io/_pages/jobs.md

 <strong>What and Where ?</strong>

 We're located in the very center of Paris (France), exactly <a href="https://goo.gl/maps/3TAhg2y5qPE7BLe39" target="_blank">here</a>, close to various metros / buses / trains / bikes and within walking distance to most parisian spots.
 Our group is multicultural.
-We work hard but in a cosy and friendly atmosphere, with regular group readings, seminars, etc.
+We work in a friendly atmosphere, with regular group readings, seminars, etc.
 <div class="row justify-content-sm-center">
     <div class="col-sm-8 mt-3 mt-md-0">
         {% include figure.html path="assets/img/jobs/inria.jpg" title="" class="img-fluid rounded z-depth-1" %}